-While the briefing occur, you will still have the ability to view tactical analysis made available by your data analyst about weaknesses and strength within your tactics in additional to the scout report of the next opposition with feedback of potential weakness and biggest strength viewable on the right hand side, so you can incorporate elements of this into the meeting.
+While the briefing occurs, you will still have the ability to view tactical analysis made available by your data analyst about weaknesses and strength within your tactics in addition to the scout report of the next opposition with feedback of potential weakness and biggest strength viewable on the right-hand side, so you can incorporate elements of this into the meeting.

 New Team & Player Instructions